 The understanding of these two YHVHs as “one unit” allowed the Israelites to call their God: “Father,” “Almighty” and “Most High.”

 Eventually, the Messenger stopped appearing, and the invisible God, and His image became almost indistinguishable, since they shared the name of YHVH, and even the name: YHVH of the ARMIES (of the Angels)!

-The Relationship of Christ and God revealed in the Psalms
+The Relationship of Christ and God revealed in the Prophets

 But, the relationship of the two YHVHs could still be seen in the words of the prophets.